 The governing ordinance requires that proposed amendments to the Charter be heard and debated by the Committee, who then advises the Board of Supervisors with regard to recommendations of the Committee that concern necessary amendments to the Charter.

-If the Board elects to submit the Committee's recommended amendments to the Legislature, the Committee assists the Board in the preparation of the amendments for presentation to the Legislature on behalf of the City.
+If the Board elects to submit the Committee's recommended amendments to the Legislature, the Committee may assist the Board in the preparation of the amendments for presentation to the Legislature.